lamadaemon/device_xiaomi_fuxi_OFRP/README.md

-# TWRP device tree for Xiaomi 13
+# OFRP device tree for Xiaomi 13 with A15 and mifs support

 Xiaomi 13 (codenamed _"fuxi"_) is a high-end smartphone from Xiaomi.